Ron Goulart

-Ronald Joseph Goulart (/ˈɡuːlɑrt/; January 13, 1933 – January 14, 2022) was an American popular culture historian and mystery, fantasy, and science fiction author.
+Ronald Joseph Goulart (/ˈɡuːlɑrt/; January 13, 1933 – January 14, 2022) was an American popular culture historian and mystery, fantasy and science fiction author.

-He published novelizations and other work under various pseudonyms: Kenneth Robeson, Con Steffanson, Chad Calhoun, R. T. Edwards, Ian R. Jamieson, Josephine Kains, Jillian Kearny, Howard Lee, Zeke Masters, Frank S. Shawn, and Joseph Silva.
+He worked on novels and novelizations (and other works) being published under various pseudonyms such as: Kenneth Robeson, Con Steffanson, Chad Calhoun, R. T. Edwards, Ian R. Jamieson, Josephine Kains, Jillian Kearny, Howard Lee, Zeke Masters, Frank S. Shawn, and Joseph Silva.

 Life and career

-Ronald Joseph Goulart was born in Berkeley, California, on January 13, 1933.
-He attended the University of California, Berkeley, and worked there as an advertising copywriter in San Francisco while beginning to write fiction.
+Goulart was born in Berkeley, California, on January 13, 1933.
+He attended the University of California, Berkeley, and worked there as an advertising copywriter in San Francisco while he started to write fiction.

-Goulart's first professional publication was a 1952 reprint of the SF story "Letters to the Editor" in The Magazine of Fantasy & Science Fiction; this parody of a pulp magazine letters column was originally published in the University of California, Berkeley's Pelican.
-His early career in advertising and marketing influenced most of his work.
+Goulart's first professional publication was a 1952 reprint of the science fiction story "Letters to the Editor" in The Magazine of Fantasy & Science Fiction; this parody of a pulp magazine letters column was originally published in the University of California, Berkeley's Pelican.
+His early career in advertising and marketing, influenced most of his work.
 In the early 1960s, Goulart wrote the text for Chex Press, a newspaper parody published on Ralston Purina cereal boxes (Wheat Chex, Rice Chex, Corn Chex).
-Since then he wrote dozens of novels and countless short stories, spanning genres and using a variety of pennames, including Kenneth Robeson, Joseph Silva, and Con Steffanson.
-He contributed to P.S. and other magazines, along with his book review column for Venture Science Fiction Magazine.
+He then wrote dozens of novels and countless short stories spanning many genres, using a variety of pennames He contributed to P.S. and other magazines, along with his book review column for Venture Science Fiction Magazine.
 Cheap Thrills: An Informal History of the Pulp Magazines (1972) is his best known non-fiction book.